-Buyout Option.
-The assigned device may be purchased from the District should a student be transferring out of the District and all other fees/charges are current.
-Buyout rates will be determined annually by Board.
+Permanent Ownership Option.
+The assigned device may be purchased from the District should a student transfer out of the District or graduate as long as all fees/charges are current; students will be assessed a prorated amount as approved by the Board.
+At the end of 8 semesters students will own the device upon graduation, again as long as all fees/charges on his/her account are paid in full.
 When a device is purchased from the District, the ownership of the device will be transferred to the parents/guardians/student.
 Once purchased, the device will no longer be eligible for the District's insurance coverage or any additional internal support services.